-This is immediately followed up by another.
+- This is immediately followed up by another.
 Dutch The Clutch has been spending the episode trying to kill himself to get a massive insurance payout for his family when Shawn gives him that speech.
-He's just about to go on another stunt, one that he very much intends to kill himself on...and he doesn't.
+Dutch is about to perform the life-ending stunt.
+After listening to the speech, he corrects Shawn about a Brick Joke (he was the kid who squirted chocolate milk from his eye) as he undoes the sabotage and proceeds to succeed in the stunt.

-Shawn and Juliet conspiring to give Lassiter a confidence boost after he drunkenly spilled his guts to the former.
+- Shawn and Juliet conspiring to give Lassiter a confidence boost after he drunkenly spilled his guts to the former about the seperation with his wife.
 Shawn solves the case, convinces Lassiter that the detective was the one who solved it, and does it all without losing his snarky, here-to-annoy edge.

 Shawn: Burton Guster has been my best friend since we were five.
 And maybe, just maybe, if any of you can look yourselves in the mirror and know that you've been half as good a friend as Gus has been to me, well you too can be considered "Great."
 Give it up for my best friend, Burton Guster.